 Private Desmond T. Doss was an unlikely hero.
-He was a man compelled to serve his country during World War II, while also objecting to taking human life.
-As a Seventh Day Adventist, Doss believed that it was sinful to kill, even in war.
-Doss faced repeated harassment at basic training, including a court-martial hearing, for refusing to even hold a weapon.
+He was compelled to serve his country during World War II while also objecting to taking human life.
+As a Seventh Day Adventist, Doss believed it was sinful to kill, even in war.
+So Doss faced repeated harassment at basic training, including a court-martial hearing, for refusing even to hold a weapon.
 Most mistook his religious conviction for cowardice and his refusal to work on the Sabbath for laziness.
-Remaining steadfast in his beliefs took an incredible amount of moral courage, especially during the invasion of Okinawa and was ordered to take a heavily fortified, four hundred foot jagged ridge.
-After initially taking the ridge, the Americans were pushed off leaving behind many wounded.
+Remaining steadfast in his beliefs took an incredible amount of moral courage, especially during the invasion of Okinawa.
+His battalion was ordered to take a heavily fortified, 400-foot jagged ridge.
+After initially taking the ridge, the Americans were pushed off, leaving behind many wounded.

-Forsaking his own safety, Doss stayed on the ridge and worked prayerfully, tending the wounded.
-All night he dragged men to the edge of the cliff and lowered them to safety.
+Forsaking his own safety, Doss stayed on the ridge and worked prayerfully, tending to the wounded.
+All night, he dragged men to the edge of the cliff and lowered them to safety.
 By day’s end, he had saved 75 wounded comrades.
-Desmond Doss’ conviction led to him being faithful to his fellow soldiers in the fire of war.
+Desmond Doss’ conviction led to him be faithful to his fellow soldiers in the fire of war.
 How do we raise our kids to have the same strength of moral foundation?
 Cultural interpretations of right and wrong shift with the sand.
-With more and more pressure being brought to bear for people to bend convictions and beliefs to fit into the current cultural norm, it is vital to develop a moral foundation.
+There is more and more pressure to bend convictions and beliefs to fit into current cultural norms, so it’s vital to develop a moral foundation.
 Here are 4 ways to develop your child’s moral backbone in a world pressuring them to conform.

-If someone is to have a firm moral backbone they need to have a life marked by truth.
+People who have a firm moral backbone need to have a life marked by truth.
 In a Harvard commencement address, Nobel Laureate Aleksandr Solzhenitsyn said, “Many of you have already found out, and others will find out in the course of their lives, that truth eludes us if we do not concentrate our attention totally on its pursuit.”
-The truth can be downright ugly at times, but they have to learn how to face it, particularly the truth about themselves.
+The truth can be downright ugly at times, but our kids have to learn how to face it, particularly the truth about themselves.
 Otherwise, they will never attain character.Nothing teaches people how to stand their ground more than personal experience.

 Too many people determine what is right and wrong by how they feel.
 Feelings change constantly over time and they are usually based on limited information.
 Kids need to learn to think critically and develop a measuring stick for what is right beyond their own limited narrative.
-Right and wrong must be determined from a source greater than our own perspective and that of the crowd or culture.
-As Ravi Zacharias says, “In order to have a moral law, you have to have a moral law giver.
+A source greater than our own perspective, the crowd, or the culture has to determine right and wrong.
+In order to have a moral law, we have to have a moral law giver.
 The weaker the moral law giver, the weaker the moral law.
 Desmond Doss’s moral lawgiver was God and that gave him the conviction to stand apart.
 What is your kids’ source or measuring stick for right and wrong?

 Huddle Up Question